grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 | `duration`        | string  | Maximum test duration before it's forcibly stopped (excluding `gracefulStop`).          | -       |
 | `preAllocatedVUs` | integer | Number of VUs to pre-allocate before test start in order to preserve runtime resources. | -       |
 | `maxVUs`          | integer | Maximum number of VUs to allow during the test run.                                     | -       |

+#### When to use

+When you want to maintain a constant number of requests without being affected by the system-under-test's performance.

 #### Examples